Australian Age of Dinosaurs: Adele Pentland

-Dr Stephen Poropat
+Dr. Stephen Poropat

 Stephen Poropat is a postdoctoral researcher in palaeontology at Swinburne University of Technology.
-From October 2011–January 2015 he was a postdoctoral research fellow at Uppsala University in Sweden.
-In 2015 he revised Diamantinasaurus matildae and Wintonotitan wattsi and in 2016 scientifically described one of Australia's most complete sauropod specimens as the new taxon Savannasaurus elliottorum.
-In 2016 Poropat also described the first sauropod skull ever recovered from Australia and referred it to Diamantinasaurus matildae; the braincase is currently on display at the AAOD Museum.
+From October 2011 to January 2015, he was a postdoctoral research fellow at Uppsala University in Sweden.
+In 2015, he revised Diamantinasaurus matildae and Wintonotitan wattsi and in 2016, he scientifically described one of Australia's most complete sauropod specimens as the new taxon Savannasaurus elliottorum.
+In 2016, Poropat also described the first sauropod skull ever recovered from Australia and referred it to Diamantinasaurus matildae.; The braincase is currently on display at the AAOD Museum.
 More recently, Poropat published a revision of the holotype of Austrosaurus mckillopi, a sauropod from near Richmond, and he is currently conducting research on other Cretaceous Queensland sauropod material curated at AAOD.
 He has been working extensively with Paul Upchurch (University College London) and Philip Mannion (Imperial College London) on a revision of Australia's Cretaceous sauropod fauna.

 Travis Tischler

 Travis Tischler, an Australian palaeo-artist, has been working closely with the AAOD Museum since 2006.
-He has been in charge of AAOD's digital dinosaur reconstruction program since 2009 and has developed highly detailed and anatomically accurate flesh restorations through the use of digital modelling.
-Through a combination of CAT scans, MRI scans and photogrammetry modelling, Tischler has been able to digitally recreate and restore dinosaur fossils into full skeletons.
-By studying their range of motion, muscle attachment scars and structural capacities, he has created "reverse dissection" models of dinosaur musculature, providing an accurate body form on which detailed, functional skin interpretations can be reconstructed.
+He has been in charge of AAOD's digital dinosaur reconstruction program since 2009 and has developed highly detailed and anatomically accurate flesh restorations through the use of digital modeling.
+Through a combination of CAT scans, MRI scans, and photogrammetry modeling, Tischler has been able to digitally recreate and restore dinosaur fossils into full skeletons.
+By studying their range of motion, muscle attachment scars, and structural capacities, he has created "reverse dissection" models of dinosaur musculature, providing an accurate body form on which detailed, functional skin interpretations can be reconstructed.